despark/igni-core/docs/index.md

     ],
 ],
 ```
-Here you set all of your image field's settings.
-The admin settings are for creating a smaller thumbnail, showing it in the CMS while editing.
-The available types of image manipulations are `resize, crop and fit`.
-Keep in mind that these are normal sizes.
-If `retina_factor` is enabled in `config/ignicms.php` then you must upload double the size that is entered in `normal`(E.g. for column_name you must upload an image with minimum 800x800px).
+The `admin` array contains the settings for the thumbnail created for the CMS, which is shown when editing the resource.
+The available types of image manipulations are `resize`, `crop` and `fit`.
+In the `normal` array you should define the standard size of the images.
+If `retina_factor` is enabled in `config/ignicms.php` then you must upload images with size at least double the size that is entered in `normal` (E.g. for `column_name` in the example above you must upload an image with minimum 800x800px).
 #### adminMenu
-Here is the place where you set the sidebar item shown in the CMS.
-You can make normal or nested sidebar lists.
-In order to make a nested sidebar list you must config the parent once in some entity, after that you can add children to him with the `parent` column.
+Here is the place where you set the menu items shown in the sidebar of the CMS.
+You can create normal or nested sidebar menu items.
+In order to create a nested sidebar list you need to use the `parent` key and state the name of the item you want to assign as parent.
 The `weight` column is not required.
 It is used to sort your items in a way that you prefer.
-In the example below, the User management will be always on top of the sidebar items and the nested items will be Users and after that Roles.
+In the example below, the User management item will be always on top of the sidebar items and it will have the following nested items: Users and Roles in that particular order.

 _Example_

 Nested sidebar list

-`config/enteties/users.php`
+`config/entities/users.php`

 ```php
 'adminMenu' => [